turbot/steampipe-mod-aws-top-10/README.md

-# AWS Top 10 Mod for Steampipe
+# AWS Top 10 Mod for Powerpipe

+> [!IMPORTANT]
+> [Powerpipe](https://powerpipe.io) is now the preferred way to run this mod!
+[Migrating from Steampipe →](https://powerpipe.io/blog/migrating-from-steampipe)
+>
+> All v0.x versions of this mod will work in both Steampipe and Powerpipe, but v1.0.0 onwards will be in Powerpipe format only.

 The AWS Top 10 mod provides curated sets of benchmarks and controls for security, cost, operations, and more.